 Here at Anything Technical we stock a wide range of equipment suitable for Backcountry Skiing, including bindings, skis, ski boots, skins and accessories.
 Click Here » The choice is wide and varied and we use all our combined knowledge and experience to guide customers into making the right choices.

-Fritschi Diamir Vipec New for 2104, The Fritschi Diamir Vipec 12 Safety Tech Ski Touring Binding is unique in that it is the first ever Tech Norm Touring Binding System to offer a fully calibrated toe release of up to DIN 12 which conforms to ISO standards.
+Fritschi Vipec EVO has continued to evolve and now has the Safety Tech Ski Touring Binding down to a fine art.
+With a much improved toe assembly which is much easier to engage and a more effective frontal release coupled with an emergency climbing release.
+It is unique in that it is the first ever Tech Norm Touring Binding System to offer a fully calibrated toe release of up to DIN 12 which conforms to ISO standards.
 This gives the binding a massive advantage compared to conventional pin systems which have a non-adjustable release.
-The Vipec also features a calibrated frontal heel release, a brake which locks in the up position when walking, and extremely easy to use 3 step walk level adjustment.
-Switching from ski to walk and vise versa is a simple operation and doesn't neccessitate removing the boot from the binding.
+The EVO also features a brake which locks in the up position when walking, and an extremely easy to use 3 step walk level adjustment.
+Switching from ski to walk and vise versa is a simple operation and doesn’t necessitate removing the boot from the binding.

-Fritschi Diamir Eagle, a touring binding which will still give a high level of on piste performance for the lighter or less aggressive skier.
-New 3 years ago, the Eagles’ unique toe design gives a more natural roll-off on the toe assembly due to its’ optimally placed, sprung rotation point.
+Fritschi Eagle, a touring binding which will still give a high level of on piste performance for the lighter or less aggressive skier.
+New 3 years ago, the Eagles unique toe design gives a more natural roll-off on the toe assembly due to its optimally placed, sprung rotation point.

 Backcountry skis vary greatly in design depending on intended use.
 Some skis are lighter in construction and narrower for longer, multi-day tours such as the Haute Route.
 Others are heavier and wider and are aimed at skiers who want to stay close to resort but want to access terrain not served by resort lift systems.
 The one thing they invariably have in common is a flat top to enable the ski to be mounted with the skiers binding of choice, be it alpine, Freeride or touring.
-Our featured ski brands are usually Scott, Salomon, Rossignol and Movement, with Fischer and Atomic as recent additions.
+Our featured ski brands are usually Black Crows, Rossignol, Nordica, Dynafit and Atomic but this changes on a seasonal basis.

 The importance of carrying the right accessories and knowing how to use them can never be underestimated.
 The right equipment can help you find and rescue trapped skiers in the crucial first few minutes after an avalanche.
 Transceivers, probes and shovels should be mandatory for any excursion off-piste, be it a serious multi-day expedition or a brief foray in powder in sight of the resort.
 The chances of a skier surviving an avalanche depend on them being found and dug out within the first 15 minutes of being buried.
 (Swiss Avalanche Research Centre at Davos) Assuming you can contact the rescue services immediately they can still take an average time (in France) of 45 minutes to get to the scene, this means the trapped skiers are almost solely dependent on you.